emrosas/emrosas/src/content/projects/pasteleria.md

 ---
 slug: pasteleria
+draft: false
 name: 'La Pastelería de La Postreria 77'
-description: 'Lorem ipsum dolor sit amet consectetur.
-Etiam bibendum morbi aliquet quis consequat maecenas.
-Mollis elementum massa lectus blandit vivamus in.
-Rutrum lacus amet sem vel eu mauris risus.
-Eget cras dignissim urna egestas.
-Velit pharetra sed adipiscing imperdiet.
-Nisi orci dolor at id semper pharetra.'
+description: 'A new brand of the Postreria 77 family.
+This Landing page was created to promote the new brand and its products.
+It was built in record time using Astro and Astro DB to manage the products and categories.
+The website features a dynamic menu and an elegantly designed interface.'
-shortDescription: "A landing page that promotes the brand's desserts and branches."
+shortDescription: "An elegantly designed landing page that promotes the brand's desserts and branches."
 type: 'Landing Page'
 image: { src: '/images/pasteleria.png', alt: "Website mockup of La Pastelería de La Postreria's landing page" }
 links: